iquzart/mTLS-proxy-nginx/README.md

 ### Setup
-1. Create CA and Server certificate in certs directory
+1. Create CA and Server certificate in certs (create certs) directory

 2. update nginx conf with certificate and backend.